KittyGiraudel/site/_posts/2015-08-19-learning-regular-expressions-the-practical-way.md

 This bracket mess literally means “find an opening square bracket, followed by anything that is not a closing square bracket, followed by a closing square bracket”.
 To do so, it relies on a negated set that we will see more in-depth in the next section.

-Broadly speaking, it is more than enough to find attribute selectors in a stylesheet but we didn't learn much!
+Broadly speaking, it is more than enough to find attribute selectors in a stylesheet but we didn’t learn much!
 Also, this version captures a lot of poorly formatted selectors, as well as some false-positive results as you can see in the next image.
 Let’s try to match a valid selector!

 <figure class="figure">
   <img src="/assets/images/learning-regular-expressions/03.png" alt="\[[^\]]+]" />